 \section{Conclusion}

 We have constructed a series of numerical experiments of magnetoconvection in a layer of compressible plasma with an open lower boundary and bounded by a stable layer from above, using a BGK-MHD scheme.
-Our model setup differed from that of previous idealized magnetoconvection models (\citealp{Weiss+:fluxsep}) in several important aspects, being closer to realistic solar conditions.
-Despite this, the general behaviour of the solutions as a function of the imposed field strength does basically agree with those models.
-In particular, flux separation (FXS) still prevails in a wide parameter range and the small scale convection (SSC) dominates the energy transport in the strong field case.
+Our model setup differs from that of previous idealized magnetoconvection models (\citealp{Weiss+:fluxsep}) in several important aspects by being closer to realistic solar conditions.
+Despite this, the general behaviour of the solutions as a function of the imposed field strength basically agrees with those models.
+In particular, FXS still prevails in a wide parameter range, and the SSC dominates the energy transport in the strong field case.

 An important difference compared to the results of \citet{Weiss+:fluxsep} is that in the SSC regime strong, narrow, patchy downflows appear in a ring around the narrow upflows in our experiments.
 Thus, our ``convective columns'' may be more closely related to the solitary ``convectons'' of \citet{Blanchflower+:convecton3D} than to the localized plumes in previous magnetoconvection experiments.
-This property of our experiments is in agreement with recent high resolution observations of sunspot umbrae (\citealp{Bharti+:DST}; \citealp{Bharti+:Hinode.downflows}; \citealp{Ortiz+:SST}).
+This property of our experiments agrees with recent high resolution observations of sunspot umbrae (\citealp{Bharti+:DST}; \citealp{Bharti+:Hinode.downflows}; \citealp{Ortiz+:SST}).

 Furthermore, we have identified a hitherto unknown transitional regime between FXS and SSC.
-This F/S regime is very dynamic, with a continuous evolution of convectons into granular inclusions and back.
+This F/S regime is very dynamic, with a continuous evolution of convectons into granular inclusion and back.
 Intermediate states of the convective elements are often reminiscent of larger, multisegmented umbral dots, also known to be subject to dynamic changes.
-This suggests that conditions in sunspot umbr{\ae} correspond to the F/S transitional regime identified in this paper and that UDs essentially represent convectons and/or convecton/inclusion transitional phases as seen in our run G.
+This suggests that conditions in sunspot umbr{\ae} correspond to the F/S transitional regime identified in this paper and that UDs essentially represent convectons and/or convecton/inclusion transitional phases as seen in our run E.